What is a Job Change?

 How Job Changes Bridges Work

-Job Changes Bridges continuously monitor for role changes across your target buyers and titles.
+Job Changes Bridges continuously monitor for job changes across your titles and contacts.
 Each job change includes:- Verified contact information for the person (name, email, phone, title)

 - Job change details (type, subtype, effective date)